Visiting a resident at one of my favourite places, the Donkey Sanctuary of Canada, in Guelph.

 Hi, I'm Sarah Stewart.

-I started Open Minds to share these and other invaluable mental health trainings to a broad range of audiences.
 I’ve facilitated trainings for social service workers, legal services staff, youth leaders engaged in decolonization and reconciliation work, faith-based volunteers, peer mentors, and many others.
 I know that mental health can be tough to talk about, and that we sometimes need guidance on how to do so with confidence and skill.
 I believe there are no stupid questions, and that learning environments can be transformative spaces when we let ourselves be challenged and open-minded!

 I have been privileged to work in community development, front-line client service, community mental health, curriculum development, and facilitation, in Victoria, B.C., Toronto, Guelph, and Halton.
 In those roles I’ve presented on a number of topics, from sex workers’ rights to wellness for helping professionals.
 I’m passionate about encouraging practical, trauma-informed, and open-minded approaches to all kinds of work.